 Kathy Lantry, Director of Public Works, City of Saint Paul (Click here for a Q & A with Kathy Lantry)

 Paul Kurtz, City Engineer, City of Saint Paul

-Russ Stark, Chief Sustainability Officer, City of Saint Paul
+Russ Stark, Chief Resilience Officer, City of Saint Paul

 Tarek Tomes, Chief Innovation Officer, City of Saint Paul

 A: Also known as mobility service providers (MSPs) or ride-hailing services, they match passengers with drivers via websites and mobile apps.
 TNCs operating in and around the city include Uber and Lyft.
 These companies differ from taxi companies in that they cannot pick up passengers attempting to hail them on the street.
 Within St. Paul, TNCs are regulated by the Department of Safety and Inspections, which has an application process, and the City Council’s Legislative Code.

 Q: What are Emerging Mobility Services and Technologies?

 A: In San Francisco, a leader in the changing mobility landscape, the San Francisco County Transportation Agency (SFCTA) defines an emerging mobility service or technology as something that automates three or more of the following services (www.sfcta.org/emerging-mobility/FAQ):